 What Does an HOA Management Company Do?

-- Manage the entire HOA if HOA board management is needed
+- Can manage the HOA board if board management is necessary.

 What Does a Property Management Company Do?